Malaysian legal history: European and British influence

-When Melaka fell into the hands of the Portuguese from 1511 to 1641 and the Dutch from 1641 till 1786, the local people continued to practise Islamic laws and Malay customs.
+When Malacca fell into the hands of the Portuguese from 1511 to 1641 and the Dutch from 1641 till 1786, the local people continued to practise Islamic laws and Malay customs.
 It could be said that the Portuguese and the Dutch laws made relatively little impact on the legal system as a whole other than the political and administrative structures.

 In 1786, Britain acquired the island of Penang, the first territory in Malaysia to fall into British hands.
 The main preoccupation of the British administrators during the first decades after the founding of Penang, was the maintenance of some form of order and to this end, local customs and law were allowed to continue but tempered by such portions of the English law as were considered just and expedient.
 Some judgements meted out may seem rather strange by today's standard but it should be borne in mind that they merely reflected the harsh and often chaotic conditions of those pioneering days.
 Complaints and petitions were made over many years for a better system of administering justice.
 Finally, it came in the form of the Royal Charter of Justice of 1807.
 The Charter is the most significant event in Malaysian legal history as it marked the beginning of the statutory introduction of English law into this country.
 The Charter established the Court of Judicature of the Prince of Wales' island (as Penang was then known) to exercise jurisdiction in all civil, criminal and ecclesiastical matters.
 It was interpreted by the courts as introducing to Penang the law of England as it stood in 1807 insofar as it was suitable to local conditions and circumstances.

-When Penang, Singapore, which was founded by the British in 1819 along with Melaka, which fell to the British as a trade-off under the Anglo-Dutch Treaty of 1824, formed the Straits Settlement in 1826, a new charter, the Charter of Justice was introduced.
-A new court called 'The Court of Judicature of Prince of Wales' Island, Singapore and Melaka" was created by this Charter.
-Penang in a sense had a second statutory reception of English law although it was the first for Singapore and Melaka.
+When Penang, Singapore, which was founded by the British in 1819 along with Malacca, which fell to the British as a trade-off under the Anglo-Dutch Treaty of 1824, formed the Straits Settlement in 1826, a new charter, the Charter of Justice was introduced.
+A new court called 'The Court of Judicature of Prince of Wales' Island, Singapore and Malacca" was created by this Charter.
+Penang in a sense had a second statutory reception of English law although it was the first for Singapore and Malacca.
 In one stroke of the pen, the Straits Settlements received a large dose of English law.